The Arousal video Game AnnotatIoN (AGAIN) Dataset: Audiovisual Affective Datasets

 The affective datasets we survey appear to be rather split in terms of annotation type used.
-While some (e.g. DEAP \cite{koelstra2012deap}, MANHOB-HCI \cite{lichtenauer2011mahnob}) opt for self annotation (first-person), many databases (e.g. RELOCA \cite{ringeval2013reloca}, SEWA \cite{kossaifi2019sewa}) use only a few expert annotators in a third-person manner.
+While some (e.g. DEAP \cite{koelstra2012deap}, MANHOB-HCI \cite{lichtenauer2011mahnob}) opt for self-reporting (first-person annotation), many databases (e.g. RELOCA \cite{ringeval2013reloca}, SEWA \cite{kossaifi2019sewa}) use only a few expert annotators in a third-person manner.
 There is a clear trade-off between these approaches.
-First-person annotations are ideal for capturing the subjective appraisal of emotional content, while third-person annotations are better at labelling emotion manifestation through inter-rater agreement \cite{afzal2011natural}.
+First-person annotations (i.e. self-reported labels) are ideal for capturing the subjective appraisal of emotional content, while third-person annotations are better at labelling emotion manifestation through inter-rater agreement \cite{afzal2011natural}.
+Interestingly, most datasets using an interactive elicitor also opt for first-person annotation through self-reports.
+A possible explanation is the higher degree of participant involvement, which makes the experience more unique to the participant.
+Such a highly subjective experience is better captured via first-person reporting.
+There is a definite trade-off, however, between interactive and non-interactive elicitation.
+Using multimedia clips for elicitation offers a cost-effective solution, which leads to large and varied datasets.
+On the other hand, interactive elicitors can stimulate emergent emotions more naturally.

+Datasets using non-interactive elicitors are generally larger, while the cost associated with using interactive elicitation limits these datasets.
+Table~\ref{tab:datsets} shows that interactive datasets often focus on fewer elicitor items.
+However, this lack of variety is often offset by the different ways participants can interact with these elicitors, producing more diverse data.
+Despite this diversity, there are not many datasets that feature multiple different interactive elicitors.
+The handful of examples either combine dissimilar datasets \cite{camilleri2017towards}---which comes with its own challenges in reconciling different data formats---or use a small set of very similar elicitors---e.g. the FUNii dataset \cite{beaudoin2019funii} features two similar games from the same franchise.
+There are some exceptions: for instance, the MUMBAI dataset \cite{doyran2021mumbai} features six board games, although the data here is not self-reported but labelled by third-person annotators.